 Whilst the model itself will set you back $65 million, the Gulfstream G650 has recently become available for private charter.
 It’s not cheap; a return London to Dubai excursion hovers around the $150,000 mark, but if you’re in a hurry and money is no object there’s simply no finer option.

 Boasting a marginally superior speed to the Gulfstream G650 we have the Cessna Citation X. Many private jet designers opt for neutral colors that hint at suave and sophistication.
 Whilst the Citation X also has these traits the black and silver color scheme is much more futuristic.
-The word sleek springs to mind as one examines the bathroom, the sharp edged furnishings layered in mirrors which also make the space appear more expansive.
-In keeping with the futuristic ideals, there is plenty of technological integration with touchscreen controls operating multiple aspects such as the lighting, temperature and audio –all very impressive stuff.
+The word sleek springs to mind as one examines the bathroom, the sharp-edged furnishings layered in mirrors which also make space appear more expansive.
+In keeping with the futuristic ideas, there is plenty of technological integration with touchscreen controls operating multiple aspects such as the lighting, temperature, and audio –all very impressive stuff.

 The Falcon 7X considers itself the benchmark for modern business jets, and who are we to argue?
 The ruthless efficiency behind the design of the Falcon 7X derives from its military history, incorporating fighter jet technology into a business jet to capitalize on over three decades of aviation expertise.

-Bombardier is one of the most respected names in the aviation game and as such the Bombardier Global 6000 is a remarkable machine that fairs well among the industry’s finest and fastest private jets.
-Before even stepping on board the 6000 is a stunning receptacle, a classic white design with just a sprinkling of gold providing standout appeal from the offset.
+Wondering which other plane is among the world's fastest aircraft?
+Bombardier is one of the most respected names in the aviation game and as such the Bombardier Global 6000 is a remarkable machine that fairs well among the industry’s finest and fastest aircraft in the world.
+Before even stepping onboard the 6000 is a stunning receptacle, a classic white design with just a sprinkling of gold providing standout appeal from the offset.
 As expressed in the name of the model, the aircraft is capable of an IFR range of 6,000 nm, an aspect which has proven to be a persuasive factor for buyers in the modern market.

 Okay, so the Aerion AS2 is still a few years away yet, but the mileage it is supposedly capable of covering means it warrants a mention on our list.
 Looking to fill the chasm left by the departure of the Concorde, Aerion’s AS2 model is looking to blow the competition out of the water with nearly double the speed of the current leading aircraft.
 Reaching supersonic speeds of up to 1,217 mph the AS2 will be capable of transporting passengers from London to New York in as little as three hours in an unprecedented industry revolution.